MetabolomicsSA/MStractor/README.md

 # MStractor
-Please note that this version of the script has been tested  using Bioconductor version 3.8.1 and R version 3.6.2 as well as Bioconductor version 3.11 and R version 4.0
+Please note that this version of the script has been tested  using Bioconductor version 3.11 and R version 4.0.1

 MStractor is an R workflow package for non-targeted processing of LC-MS data The MStractor workflow performs the following: